Purplelink

 What if the review misses something or makes a mistake?

 AI reviewers can be wrong.
 The output flags concerns with hedged language and quotes the manuscript when challenging a claim, so you can verify every finding against your text.
-If a specific result reads as low-quality, email ben@purplelink.llc — we'll refund the $5.
+If a specific result reads as low-quality, email ben@purplelink.llc — we'll refund the price.

 What file format?